 Look for the Tudors in Carrick-on-Suir

-The town of Carrick-on-Suir is nestling along the banks of the river Suir and boasts some angling spots, a colorful main street, and Ormond Castle.
+The town of Carrick-on-Suir is nestled along the banks of the river Suir and boasts some good angling spots for fishing, a colorful main street, and Ormond Castle.
 Somehow hidden away in plain sight (it is surrounded by quiet residential areas and some parkland), it has been rebuilt over the years, but what you see today is its Tudor incarnation.
 It is one of the best Tudor era buildings in Ireland.
 So much so that hit television series "The Tudors" was (in parts) filmed here.

 Climb the Rock of Cashel

-Rising out of flatlands in the middle of nowhere, the Rock of Cashel is one of the most iconic sights of Ireland, a small yet soaring ecclesiastical city, complete with churches and even a round tower.
+Rising out of flatlands in the middle of nowhere, the Rock of Cashel is one of the most iconic sights of Ireland and one of the best castles in the country.
+The impressive complex is the remains of a small yet soaring ecclesiastical city, complete with churches and even a round tower.
 Though most buildings are better described as ruins, they are impressive nonetheless.
 They provide a great lookout point into the surrounding countryside, dotted with further ruins of monasteries and churches.
 Exploring the rock itself will take an hour or two, but you can spend a whole day immersing yourself in Ireland's church history here.